nherbaut/cdn_test_tool/README.md

-  --dns-list DNS_LIST   list of dns to use e.g. americas, eu, asia, world --limit LIMIT         Maximum number of dns servers to query --list-countries      use bind9 to change DNS resolver --output-format OUTPUT_FORMAT
+  --dns-list DNS_LIST   list of dns to use e.g. americas, eu, asia, world --limit LIMIT         Maximum number of dns servers to query --list-countries      use bind9 to change DNS resolver
-                        format of the output, one of "plain, simple, grid, fancy_grid, pipe, orgtbl, jira, psql, rst, mediawiki, moinmoin, html, latex, latex_booktabs, textile" -output-file OUTPUT_FILE
-                        name of the file where to write output

 ```